 2017-2019 PRIN (Research Projects of National Interest): HERCULES: HEterogeneous Catalysts to Upgrade Low valouE biomass Streams

-Ve Nice, a new spin-off of Ca’ Foscari University, was born on July 10th.
+Ve Nice, a spin-off of Ca’ Foscari University, was born on July 10th in 2018.
 The core business of Ve Nice (Natural, Innovative and Efficient Cosmetics from Venetian University) is the development of innovative and technologically advanced processes and formulations for the production of chemicals to be used in cosmetics and dermo-cosmetics.
 The five founding members of Ve Nice are part of the CATMAT group, they have a multidisciplinary nature (two chemists, one material science researcher, one pharmacist, one management engineer) and they are all PhD women.

 Danny Zanardo won the ICS2019 Contest organized within the International School "Innovative Catalysis and Sustainability.
 Scientific and socio-economic aspects" from 7th to 11th january 2019.